 How much down payment do I need to buy a house?
 The answer to this depends on a few things.

-When determining how much down payment do I need to buy a house, it will depending on who will leave in the house.
+When determining how much down payment do I need to buy a house, it will depend on who will live in the house.
 Traditional banks and lenders are typically able to finance a home purchase of the 95% of the value of the home when you are going to live in it on closing.
-The 95% is also based on you having strong employment history, good savings and a strong credit history.
+The 95% is also based on you having a strong employment history, good savings and a strong credit history.

 Non-bank or monoline lenders can also offer mortgages up to 95% of the value of a home.

 For example if you’re looking at a home price of $300,000, you could borrow 95% of this.
 Therefore you would get a mortgage for $275,000.
 In this example you would need a down payment of $15,000.

 Also, if you are looking to buy a house that you will be renting out and not living in, the minimum down payment is also 20%.

 However, if a portion of the rental property is owner occupied, then the down payment minimum is 5%.
 An example property for this is a duplex or triplex.